Theodore Long: General manager of SmackDown and ECW (2004–2012)

 On the June 11 episode of SmackDown, a frustrated McIntyre announced a match between Long and McIntyre would take place the following week on SmackDown per orders of McMahon.
 McIntyre said if Long didn't compete, he would be fired.
 McIntyre then went on to win the match the following week, after it was ordered that Long had get down on his knees, proclaim Drew as "The Chosen One" and then lay on his back and let McIntyre pin him without a fight.
 On the June 25 episode of SmackDown, Long reinstated Hardy and made McIntyre compete against the returning Hardy.
 Hardy would win the match, but after the match, Long came out and told McIntyre that his work visa had expired, and made security carry him out of the arena.
 On the July 9 edition of SmackDown, McIntyre was reinstated and pleaded forgiveness from Long, even going so far as to nominate Long as a member of the WWE Hall of Fame as well as get on his knees and proclaim Long "the best boss he ever had."
 Long, however, did not believe him and announced a Money in the Bank qualifying match (for the upcoming Money in the Bank pay-per-view) against Kofi Kingston.

-On the January 21 episode of SmackDown, Long was found (kayfabe) unconscious in his office, suffering a head injury.
+On the January 21, 2011 episode of SmackDown, Long was found (kayfabe) unconscious in his office, suffering a head injury.
 He returned on the February 18 episode of SmackDown, where he revealed Vickie Guerrero and Dolph Ziggler to have attacked him.
 He then scheduled a match between the new World Heavyweight Champion Ziggler and Edge.
 Edge would win the match, becoming an eleven-time world champion.
 After the match, Long would then fire Ziggler.
 The following week, he fired Guerrero after she lost a mixed tag team match.

-On the May 6 episode of SmackDown, Long scheduled a World Heavyweight Championship match between Randy Orton and Christian who had just won it for the first time five nights previous at Extreme Rules.
+On the May 6 episode of SmackDown, Long scheduled a World Heavyweight Championship match between Randy Orton and Christian who had just won it for the first time five nights prior at Extreme Rules.
 On the June 3 episode of SmackDown, Christian was chosen by Long as the special guest referee for a World Heavyweight Championship match between Orton and Sheamus who beat Christian and Mark Henry in a triple threat number one contender's match for the title the week before.
-Christian would turn heel by hitting Orton with the title he had retained and lost to Orton again at Capitol Punishment despite his foot being under the bottom rope.
+Christian would turn heel by hitting Orton with the title he had retained, and lost to Orton again at Capitol Punishment despite his foot being under the bottom rope.
 Christian blamed Long and as a result Long scheduled Orton to defend his title against Christian at Money in the Bank.
 Christian would manage to find a way to include a clause that if Orton were to get disqualified, the title would switch hands.

 On the July 29 episode of SmackDown the new COO Triple H made Zack Ryder Theodore Long's new Assistant.